Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Groups Communities

-The most naive solution to building group chats in Session would be to simply leverage the existing pairwise sessions we can create for one-on-one conversations.
+The most naive solution to build encrypted group chats in Session would be to leverage the existing pairwise sessions we can create for one-on-one conversations.
 To send a message to a group chat, a pairwise session would be started with every member of the group, and each message would be individually encrypted for each participant.
-This provides the group chat with the same guarantees possessed by standard pairwise communications using the Signal protocol: perfect forward secrecy and deniable authentication.
-However, this would come at the cost of requiring the payload to be encrypted and stored \(N\) times, where \(N\) is the number of members in the group.
-This process could become burdensome for low-powered clients participating in large group chats.
+This provides the group chat with the same guarantees possessed by standard one-on-one communications using the Session Protocol.
+However, this would come at the cost of requiring the payload to be encrypted, sent, and stored \(N-1\) times, where \(N\) is the number of members in the group.
+This process is burdensome for low-powered devices when participating in large group chats.
+This would also incur a non-trivial increase in storage load on the Session Node network.